rain0r/ampd/USAGE.md

 * `3`: Navigate to the search view
 * `4`: Navigate to the settings view

 Press `h` to see a list of all shortcuts.
-Alternatively, click on the questionmark-icon in the top right corner.
+Alternatively, click on the question mark-icon in the top right corner.